00wuweimin/jubilant-dollop/README.md

-# jubilant-dollop
-pointer network to rank ten random numbers which will be used in stock market
+# pointer network to rank ten random numbers which will be used in stock market

 Environment:
+MMY algorithms, there are three algorithms, including OME,BMP, BOMP

 Usage:
  use data_produce to produce the training data and test data